Warggr/bio-inspired-navigation/README.md

 #### Flags for DEBUG
 - `gains`: prints a line with the robot gains at each simulation time step.
+- `cogmap`: prints whenever the cognitive map is modified

 #### Flags for PLOTTING
 - `exploration`: plots trajectories used for exploration phase